 Did you know the construction industry in the U.S is one of the largest industries in the world?
-Valued at around, the construction industry is a lucrative one for prospective business owners.
+Valued at around 1,320 billion dollars, the construction industry is a lucrative one for prospective business owners.

 If you have or are thinking about starting a construction company, you’ll need some heavy equipment.
 Unfortunately, equipment is expensive and will set you back several hundred thousand dollars.
 They can be hard to acquire, especially for small or medium-sized businesses with limited resources.